Q1: How many new member teenagers (students) are added to the program annually?

 Q6: Are we graduating from one class to the next while continuing the program?

 A: Right now, all the groups are the same.
 We spread the age group and experience level evenly between different groups.

 Your group probably will change from one quarter to the other, so you get exposure from different peers and coaches.

 When we add new teenagers/families to the program doing toastmasters for the first time, we try to keep them together in one group and bring them along for the first three months.
 After that, they merge with other ongoing groups.
 We mix the age group with this first-timers group and quarter as well.

 Q7: When we get invited to enroll and start the program, what if we have other conflicting activities?

 A: That is fine.
 In that case, let us know, and you will get a chance for a spot in a future quarter when we add new students to the program.

 The program does require commitment and regular attendance.
-So, strongly encouraged to look at all you might have to decide whether this is something you can take on as an additional activity.
-We encourage and appreciate you looking at the schedule before committing to sign up.
-It will help us help you maximize returns from the precious time that you invest in this.
+So, you are strongly encouraged to look at all you might have to decide whether this is something you can take on as an additional activity.
+We encourage and appreciate you to look at the schedule before committing to sign up.
+It will help us help you maximize returns from the precious time you invest in this.

 A: From our experience, continuity helps.
 However, we understand you might have a lot going on as well.
-For that reason, we schedule Toastmasters classes in a quarter of 8-10 weeks.
+Therefore, we schedule Toastmasters classes for 8-10 weeks.
 If you have to skip a quarter and would like to resume from the next, that is fine.

 - If you don’t attend classes regularly and participate actively, it dilutes the experience of others.
 Families invest precious time in this, and we are very sensitive not to compromise their returns from it.
 It adds to the bandwidth demand of coaches to make it run smoothly.